JeanneChicote/Dialect-Bias-in-AI/README.md

 When we compare these prompts with longer sentence prompts, we immediately notice the difference in responses.
 For example, let’s look at Northern English and the responses of ChatGPT concerning the speaker’s occupation.

-Figure 5: Northern English occupation responses for long and short prompts
+<p align="center"> *Figure 5: Northern English occupation responses for long and short prompts*

-Figure 7 shows these reponses in juxtaposition.
+Figure 5 shows these reponses in juxtaposition.
 On the left we find words in the responses to the occupation question from ChatGPT, for 10 long prompts, asked 4 times each.
 On the right, we find the answer to the “they work as” question in response to each of the NE words and short phrases (40 in total).
 The difference in results is striking; the short prompts do not lead to consistent responses, with only 4 words appearing wice or more.

 Both word clouds are made from 40 ChatGPT responses, but the left cloud consists of 10 different prompts, whereas the right cloud accumulates 40 different prompt words and phrases.
 This could explain the lack of repeating words in the short prompts.
 However, we see that the left cloud shows some words appearing more than 15 times, like “blue-collar”, “construction”, and “manufacturing”.
 Any word appearing more than 4 times is then present in ChatGPT’s responses to different prompts.